baumrock/TextformatterRockDown/README.md

 #monospace#
 ```

+This module does intentionally not support full markdown syntax!
+It is intended to be used for simple formattings that you usually want to apply to headlines.

 ## Problem

 The `title` field is always available in ProcessWire and it is often used for page headlines.
 But unfortunately when using such a plain textfield it will not be possible to print some words in bold or italic font.